SucRunBug/EnglishLearningLog/notebook.md

 they were knee-hign to a grasshopper

-bugging

-catastrophe
+catastrophe /kəˈtæstrəfi/ <-> disaster

-my mind was buzzing once I saw that
+my mind was buzzing once I saw that (buzzing bee)

 wall-to-wall coverage

 gibbering on about sth.

-the latest celebrity gossip
+the latest celebrity gossip /ˈgɒsɪp/

-big label
+big label (trade name of a company that produces musical recordings)

 breach of contract

-everything they said was so over my head I can't even remember...
+Everything they said was so over my head, I can't even remember...

-stump up for someone's debts.
+stump up for someone's debts. /stəmp/ /dɛt/

-I can't let anyone try and besmirch their honor.
+I can't let anyone try and besmirch their honor. /bɪˈsmʌrtʃ/

 When I vaguely come to my senses every now and again, another few years have passed by.